nightmode/feri/docs/advanced/api/functions.md

 Type: `function`

-Convert destination path to its source equivalent.
+Convert a destination path to its source equivalent.

 ```
 @param   {String}  dest  File path like '/dest/index.html'